 In the Pi-hole Settings > DNS page, you will need to change the upstream DNS servers by unchecking any of the boxes for the DNS providers under IPv4 and IPv6 and provide your router IP address as the only IP address in the Custom 1 (IPv4) box.
 This will make Pi-hole forward all upstream requests to your router.

 If you are using VLANs, you will also need to adjust the firewall rules to allow your devices to communicate with your Pi-hole server.
-Visit this page for more information.
+Visit How to Use Pi-hole DNS with VLANs for more information.

 That’s it!
 You only need to change the DNS settings in OPNsense and Pi-hole.
 You will know that you have configured everything properly if you see your router as the main IP address/hostname that DNS requests get forwarded to.
 All DNS requests should be either blocked (aka “pi-holed”), forwarded from Pi-hole’s DNS cache, or forwarded to your router IP address.